bergos/hexo-theme-bergos/README.md

 - archives
 - recent_posts

-All widgets are enabled by default.
-You can edit them in `widget` setting.
+All widgets are enabled and will displayed by default.
+You can toggle them on/off with the `widgets` setting.

 ## Development